weinsteinlab/OpenMM-Slurm-Ensemble/README.md

 bsub launch_calculate_tica_parameters.sh

 ```

+**Note:** the above job submission performs this calculation for EACH of the MD swarm's trajectories.
+It does this sequentally (one trajectory after another); this will likely be parallelized in future updates.

 Analysis results will be placed in the directory `./analysis`, and will be used in subsequent calculations.

 ---